Life is a journey to be enjoyed, not fast-forwarded to chase ‘success’

 Heirs who received and blew fortunes

 Huntington Hartford II inherited $90 million at an early age.
-He ended up filing for bankruptcy after blowing the fortune on unwise investments.
+He ended up filing for bankruptcy after blowing his fortune on unwise investments.

 Many more examples exist, simply emphasizing the point: